-NOTE: If winter design temperature is below $32^{\circ} F$ ($0^{\circ} C$), it is recommended that the exhaust piping be insulated with 1/2'' (13 mm), Armaflex or equivalent when run through an unconditioned area.
-In extremely cold climate areas with temperature below $20^{\circ} F$ ($6.7^{\circ} C$) it is recommended that 3/4'' (19 mm) Armaflex or equivalent be used.
-Insulation on outside runs of exhaust pipe may be painted or wrapped to protect insulation from deterioration in accordance with the insulation manufacturers recommendation.
+NOTE: See Table 8 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below 32°F (0°C).
+If required exhaust pipe should be insulated with 1/2" (13 mm) Armaflex or equivalent.
+In extremely cold climate areas, 3/4" (19 mm) Armaflex or equivalent may be necessary.
+Insulation on outside runs of exhaust pipe must be painted or wrapped to protect insulation from deterioration.
 Exhaust pipe insulation may not be necessary in some specific applications.